-There are also enzymes in raw fish that can destroy B vitamins, which your cat needs in their diet.
-The fish may very well block the vitamins your cat needs to thrive.
+There are also enzymes in raw fish that can destroy vitamin B1, which your cat needs in their diet.
+Consuming raw fish may block this vitamin your cat needs to thrive.

 Can Cats Eat Canned Salmon?

 Some canned salmon is okay for cats.
-However, many canned salmon brands contain added sodium to help preserve the fish.
-While this sodium is at low enough levels for most people, it is incredibly high for our much-smaller cats.
-Therefore, it is essential to read the label before purchasing any canned salmon.
-Or, you can skip on the canned salmon altogether.
+However, many canned salmon brands contain added sodium and oils to help preserve the fish.
+While fat is an important nutrient for cats, salmon is already considered a fatty fish, so extra oils will represent way too many calories for your cat’s daily requirements.
+Therefore, it is essential to read the label before purchasing any canned salmon—or you can skip on the canned salmon altogether.